About the Fishery

 - Of course basic casting ability is important but not half as important as most books and guides might have you believe.

 - You do not need to perfect the double haul or roll cast.
-Just as important is the ability to achieve a natural drift, mend and be prepared for lots of unusual casting styles due to the heavy weight bead head nymphs used to penetrate the depths.
+Just as important is the “presentation” - the ability to achieve a natural drift, mend and be prepared for lots of unusual casting styles due to the heavy weight bead head nymphs used to penetrate the depths.

 - Moving about is more beneficial than casting ability.
 Spend the same time improving individual fitness will be more beneficial than casting lessons.